rdbisme/python-ransac-library/docs/index.rst

 ..
-Python RANSAC Library documentation master file, created by sphinx-quickstart on Tue Jul 14 18:56:02 2015.
+Python Ransac Library documentation master file, created by sphinx-quickstart on Mon Nov 30 04:13:13 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Python RANSAC Library's documentation!
+Welcome to Python Ransac Library's documentation!
 =================================================

 Contents: